-Q19: How does the proposed design address visual impacts on the surrounding community?
+Q21: How does the proposed design address visual impacts on the surrounding community?

-A19: Limiting the size of the development pad has numerous benefits; however, meeting the necessary scale economies without increasing the development pad does require taller structures than are currently located on the property.
-There is substantial change in topography from the front to the rear of the property.
-This topography change mitigates the visual impact of buildings located in the rear of the property.
+A21: The proposed design utilizes natural materials with muted tones that will blend in well with the surrounding environment.
+In addition, the substantial change in topography from the front to the rear of the property mitigates the visual impact of buildings located in the rear of the property.